 This is a tasty Eastern European dish that combines lean meat and lots of vegetables.
-Often this recipe will include lots of rice, added sugar, and other foods that should be avoided on a Candida diet.
+Most cabbage roll recipes include lots of rice, added sugar, and other foods that should be avoided on a Candida diet.
 For this version I’ve removed the added sugar and used buckwheat groats instead of the rice.
 The result is a healthy, filling meal that works great on a Candida diet.